aws-neuron/aws-neuron-sdk/frameworks/torch/torch-neuronx/programming-guide/torch-neuronx-profiling-dev-guide.rst

    xm.mark_step()
    ...

-Run the script, and follow the same Tensorboard steps.
+Run the script, and follow the same TensorBoard steps.
 Afterwards, the trace should look like this:

 |tensorboard-run-trace-selected-section-zoomed-named-traces|